Charcoal-SE/charcoal-se.github.io/training/privileges.md

 ## What do they let you do?
 They let you use privileged functionality.
-That includes running privileged commands.
-We have a full list available [in the wiki][commands].
-You can also provide feedback on SmokeDetector reports.
+That includes running privileged commands and providing feedback on SmokeDetector reports.
+We have a full list of privileges available [in the wiki][commands].
 More detail on [feedback][4] is provided in the next section.
 You can follow along with reports from SmokeDetector and flag spam without privileges, but if you want to interact with SmokeDetector or the wider system, you'll need to be given privileges.